bhisaac/5eFP/5eFP-SRD.md

 > ### Danger Room Treasures
 >
->> Danger rooms are unique game zones that contain a very powerful boss (super boss) creature encounter, requiring optimization with the ideal gear, features, group roles, and abilities you can muster into a five-player party.
+>> Danger rooms are unique game zones that contain a very powerful boss (super boss) monster encounter, requiring optimization with the ideal gear, features, group roles, and abilities you can muster into a five-player party.
 You discover treasure from three potential treasure types once you clear a danger room.
 >>
 >> **Class.** Treasure your class considers essential.
 For example, barbarians might discover handaxes, javelins, a battle axe, a shield, light armor, or medium armor
 >>